 Should I Be Worried About My Child’s Foot Health?

 There are a lot of things parents worry about when it comes to their children, and foot health isn’t always at the top of their list.
-But should parents be vigilant when it comes to their child’s feet?
+But should parents be vigilant when it comes to their child’s foot health?

 Foot conditions and abnormalities occur in children as well as adults, so it’s important for parents to be aware of the common issues for your child’s growing feet.